JonasTrepel/BFNPEnclosureFeedingProject/README.md

 # BFNPEnclosureFeedingProject

-This project contains data and scripts for the manuscript "Intensive Feeding Modifies Nutrient Patterns in a Strictly Protected Area" by Jonas Trepel, Andrew J. Abraham, Uriel Gélin, Martin Gahbauer, Marco Heuricha, and Elizabeth le Roux.
+This project contains data and scripts for the manuscript "Intensive Feeding Modifies Nutrient Patterns in a Strictly Protected Area"

 ## Main dataset
 The main dataset is "bfnp_enclosure_model_data.csv" and can be found in "data/clean_data/".
 The relevant columns can be described as follows: